aptise/peter_sslers/README.md

 You can use Pyramid's `prequest` syntax to spin up a URL and GET/POST data

-`$VENV/bin/prequest example_development.ini /.well-known/admin/api/ca-certificate-probes/probe.json`
+`$VENV/bin/prequest -m POST example_development.ini /.well-known/admin/api/ca-certificate-probes/probe.json`
-`$VENV/bin/prequest example_development.ini /.well-known/admin/api/redis/prime.json`
+`$VENV/bin/prequest -m POST example_development.ini /.well-known/admin/api/redis/prime.json`

 using `prequest` is recommended in most contexts, because it will not timeout. this will allow for long-running processes.